AtanasovAtanas/pb-interactive-csharp/EN/04-For-Loop/07-Infinite-Loops.md

 [slide]
 # Infinite Loops
-So far, we were introduced to `for` loop, learning what structure has and how is applied.
+So far, we were introduced to `for` loop, learning what structure it has and how it is applied.

 Now, we need to understand what an **infinite loop** is and when it occurs.